 - Take a lot a full length mock exams.
 This will build your confidence and also will help you concentrate for 4 hrs.

 - Practice your brain dump as many times as you can.
 I created this for every mock exams I took with a stop clock and ensured I completed this within 12-13 mins.
-This included the formulae, all 47 processes and Quality/HR theories.
+This included the formulae, all the processes from PMBOK and the Quality/HR theories.

 - Don’t panic even if you are stuck on some questions in the exam.
 Tick the one which you feel the right answer is, mark the question for review and move ahead.
 Sometimes questions and/or options in further questions can help you answer these marked questions later.